One who wants to shape a better future must not forget the past

 Eminent domain : the right of a government or its agent to expropriate private property for public use, with payment of compensation.

-Conspiring governments seeking to develop black and indigenous land is a running theme across generations, with major players active globally, spanning from Oakland to India.
+Land grabs by settler-colonial development projects and conspiring governments seeking to develop Black and Indigenous land is a running theme across generations, with players active globally from Oakland to India.

 Conquering land is parallel to conquering indigenous bodies.
 Quality of life is not created by land changing hands, but by enabling the original caretakers to continue tending to it.